JamFfm/NEXTIONDisplay/README.md

 In commandbox type in: python -m pip install pyserial

 4. Keep in mind that you have to access the SD Card slot and a power off/power on of the Nextion display when build in an enclosure.
 You need that for updates of the Nextion display.
-Da stl file of a brezel in in the directory.
+There is a stl file of a bezel in in the NEXTION Display directory (as zip).
 This is also available on the Nextion webside.

 # What for?